oiraqi/xcommerce-standalone-c/README.md

 - Identify the problem input and output
 - Design the algorithm and express it as a flow chart

 1.5.
 We still consider a three-product catalog.
 However, a customer may call and specify one or more products to order, along with their respective quantities.
-The customer can specify the same product many times, e.g. 3 x Product1, 2 x Product2, 1 x Product1
+The customer can specify the same product many times, e.g. 3 x Product1, then 2 x Product2, then 1 x Product1.

 ## Milestone 2
 *Prerequisites*